-Oven-proof cookware makes the combination of cooking and baking processes more comfortable, as you can use the same cookware piece to prepare the food on the stove and then finish the cooking in the oven.
-However, before putting your pan in the oven, you must be sure that it can be used safely in the oven.
-To make sure it is oven-proof have a look at the bottom of the pan for a mark which notes if the cookware can be used in the oven or consult the instructions to find out what the maximum oven temperature setting your pan can tolerate without being damaged by heat.
-Some oven-proof pans can go into an oven up to 350°F, while others are rated to withstand oven temperatures up to 500°F or even higher.
+As you know, oven-proof cookware makes the combination of cooking and baking processes more comfortable.
+You can use the same cookware piece to cook the food on the stove and then finish the cooking in the oven.
+However, before putting your pan in the oven, you must be sure if it is safe for it to go in there.
+To make sure that your cookware is oven-proof, have a look at the bottom of the pan.
+There should be a mark that notes if the cookware can be used in the oven.
+Another way is to consult the instructions in order to find out what the maximum oven temperature setting your pan can tolerate without being damaged by heat.
+Some oven-proof pans are meant to go into an oven up to 350°F, while some others can withstand oven temperatures up to 500°F or even higher.

-Stove and oven-safe skillets are made of cast iron, stainless steel, copper, aluminum, ceramic, or a combination of these materials.
+Stove- and oven-safe skillets are made of cast iron, stainless steel, copper, aluminum, ceramic, or of a combination of these materials.
 To be safely used in an oven, all components of the pan must be oven-proof.
-The oven-proof skillet shouldn’t have a meltable handle, knob, or any other components that are not oven friendly and could melt or break when the cookware is placed in an oven.
+An oven-proof skillet shouldn’t have a meltable handle, knob, or any other components that are not oven friendly and could melt or break when the cookware is placed in the oven.

-The coating can improve cookware performances, but it also often limits heat resistance.
-You should read the instruction for use to make sure you won’t damage the coating when using your skillet in the oven.
+The coating can improve cookware performances, but it also can be a limiting factor for its heat resistance.
+You might want to read the instruction for use to make sure that heat will not damage the coating when the skillet is used in the oven.

-Teflon nonstick coatings will lose its nonstick quality when exposed to a temperature of about 500°F. When exposed to a temperature higher than 500°F the Teflon coatings can release toxic fumes.
+Teflon nonstick coatings will lose its nonstick quality when exposed to a temperature of about 500°F. Even worse, when exposed to a temperature higher than 500°F the Teflon coatings can release toxic fumes.
 Cookware with a Teflon coating shouldn’t be used in an oven.

-Cookware with ceramic nonstick coatings is oven safe between 420-500 degrees F.
+Cookware with ceramic nonstick coatings is oven safe up to 420-500 degrees F.

-Most of the enameled cookware can tolerate oven temperatures 450-500 degrees F.
+Most of the enameled cookware can tolerate oven temperatures up to 450-500 degrees F.

-The layer of seasoning in a cast iron pan is oven-safe up to 500 degrees.
+The layer of seasoning in cast iron pans is oven-safe up to 500 degrees.

 All-Clad cookware with the nonstick coating is oven safe up to 500 degrees F.

-A part of the skillet that most often limits its exposure to high oven temperatures is the handle.
-A protective coating on the handle makes it more comfortable to hold the skillet, but it is usually made out of wood, plastic, or other materials that cannot be placed in an oven without being ruined.
+In most cases, the handle makes a skillet vulnerable to high oven temperatures is the handle.
+A protective coating on the handle is supposed to make it more comfortable to hold the skillet.
+Unfortunately, this coating is usually made out of wood, plastic, or other heat-sensitive materials that cannot go in an oven without being ruined.

-Silicone insulated handles can withstand temperatures from 350 ºF to 482°F. Oven temperature within a tolerable range may cause rubberized handles to fade in color without affecting their functionality.
+Silicone insulated handles can withstand temperatures from 350 ºF to 482°F. Although oven temperature within that tolerable range may cause rubberized handles to fade in color, this will not affect their functionality.